-Short-term investments consist of securities with maturities from purchase date of greater than three months.
+Short-term investments consist of securities with contractual maturities of greater than three months to one year.
 We have classified our short-term investments as available-for-sale securities in the accompanying consolidated financial statements.
-Available-for-sale securities are stated at fair market value, with unrealized gains and losses reported in other comprehensive income (loss) and realized gains and losses included in interest income (expense).
-The cost of securities sold is based on the specific-identification method.
-Interest and dividends on securities classified as available-for-sale are included in interest income.
+Available-for-sale securities are stated at fair market value, with unrealized gains and losses reported in other comprehensive loss and realized gains and losses included in other expense, net.
+The cost of securities sold is based on the specific identification method.
+Interest and dividends on securities classified as available-for-sale are included in other income.

-Our bank and investment accounts have been placed under control agreements in accordance with our Senior Secured Convertible Notes (the "Convertible Notes") and Subordinated Secured Promissory Note (the "Promissory Note") (see Note 7).
+Our bank and investment accounts have been placed under control agreements in accordance with our Senior Secured Convertible Notes ("Convertible Notes") and our Subordinated Secured Promissory Note ("Promissory Note") (see Note 7).